evgenykrivov/chatai/README.md

 - **Maintainable**: Simplifies onboarding for new developers.

 With this architecture, the system can grow into a fully-featured communication platform supporting multiple bots, rich media, and advanced user management.

+---

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.